Stravaiger Poetry

 Ah see ye thair, in thon wind bush, hidin

-Yir wee burra hame, whaur ye've ay bin bidin
+Yir wee burra hame, whaur ye'v ay bin bidin

 An me sat here whilst quietly writin